mattrondel/D415/READ_ME.md

 “Introduction to SDN and OpenFlow (3:29:00)” from Udemy   https://lrps.wgu.edu/provision/381720354 “Introduction to Cisco Automation and Software Defined Networks (1:24:00)” from Pluralsight  https://lrps.wgu.edu/provision/303933736
 “SDN and SD-WAN Fundamentals: Intro to Software-defined Networking (1:12:00)” from Pluralsight https://lrps.wgu.edu/provision/303938265

+The layers in the OSI model and TCP/IP provide a foundation upon which a software-defined network builds.

+SDN and SDN operations including OpenFlow, network programmability, and network automation will be defined and covered.

+The benefits of automation along with automation tools will be covered.

+The frameworks for SDN and some use cases will be offered.

+Some SDN frameworks, as well as secure ways of implementing SDN configuration standards, will be covered.

+"SDN is network programmability and network automation" <- define software-defined networking

+SDN operations involve OpenFlow, network programmability, network automation, and virtual switching.  <- define software-defined networking operations

+SDN provides opportunities for network virtualization by building and managing networks using network automation. <- identify the opportunities for automation tools to perform specific software-defined networking operations

+OSI 7 layers and IETF:
+interface network
+internet
+transport
+application